dannyZyg/MA-CompArts-Final-Project/README.md

 The following addons are needed to compile the code:

-ofxBlur
-ofxColorPalette
-ofxFboBlur
-ofxGui
-ofxPiMapper
-ofxXmlSettings
+ofxBlur, ofxColorPalette, ofxFboBlur, ofxGui, ofxPiMapper, ofxXmlSettings

 # Acknowledgments